cribtools/crib/cribtools/README.md

 # Cribtools
-Cribtools is a CLI for reading genome track files.
+Cribtools packages the **crib** CLI for reading genome track files.

 Its functionality is currently limited to reading bigWig files using [bigtools](https://crates.io/crates/bigtools).